Dorothea Waddingham: Activities

-Ada had left instructions to be cremated and if the cremation had gone through it is probable that Waddingham could not have been proved guilty of Ada's death.
-But for a body to be cremated, two doctors are required to sign the death certificate, and this could only be done after the family of the deceased was notified.
-Ada had noted in her will a request not to notify her relatives and Waddingham said there were no relatives, which was a lie.
+Ada had left instructions to be cremated, and if the cremation had gone through it is probable that Waddingham could not have been proved guilty of Ada's death.
+However, for a body to be cremated, two doctors were required to sign the death certificate, which could only be done after the family of the deceased was notified.
+Ada had noted in her will a request not to notify her relatives, and Waddingham said there were no relatives, which was a lie.

 The man in charge of cremations was Cyril Banks, who was also the Medical Officer for Health for Nottingham.
-Banks had never thought highly of Waddingham's so-called "nursing home", and knew there was no State Registered Nurse on the staff (as there should have been).
+Banks had never thought highly of Waddingham's so-called "nursing home" and knew there was no state registered nurse on the staff as there should have been.
 He became suspicious at the note from Ada Baguley that authorised cremation and ordered a post-mortem.
 The post-mortem found no traces of anything connected to Ada's physical conditions that could have immediately caused death.
-This led to an analysis of the organs of the deceased by W. W. Taylor, Senior Assistant to the Nottingham Analyst, who found considerable traces of morphine (over three grains) in her stomach, liver, kidneys and her heart.
+This led to an analysis of the organs of the deceased by W. W. Taylor, Senior Assistant to the Nottingham Analyst, who found considerable traces of morphine (over three grains) in her stomach, liver, kidneys, and heart.

-Suspicions were now raised about the death of Mrs Baguley and an exhumation was ordered by the Home Office.
-This was supervised by Dr Roche Lynch, who found that the mother had also died of morphine poisoning.
+Suspicions were now raised about the death of Mrs. Baguley and an exhumation was ordered by the Home Office.
+This was supervised by Dr. Roche Lynch, who found that Luisa Baguley had also died of morphine poisoning.
 This led to the arrest of Waddingham and Sullivan for the two murders.